-1875 was the year the Iglesia de Padre Jesús was consecrated on its existing site, having previously been the parish church of Santa Cecilia, and since the Iglesia de los Trinitarios Descalzos wasn’t being used it was decided to convert and re-consecrate it into a replacement Iglesia de Santa Cecilia, the name it has retained since.
+In 1875, the Iglesia de Padre Jesús was consecrated on its current site.
+It was previously known as the parish church of Santa Cecilia.
+The Iglesia de los Trinitarios Descalzos, which was not in use, was then converted and re-consecrated as a replacement Iglesia de Santa Cecilia.
+This name has been retained ever since.

-Santa Cecilia is unique in Ronda for having a highly ornate Baroque entrance with paired Tuscan columns framing both the main doors, and the upper window which is itself crowned by a papal cross.
-To the left of the main entrance there is another smaller entrance, with a small balcony that can be used by the Bishop to address the congregation.
+Santa Cecilia stands out in Ronda due to its highly ornate Baroque entrance.
+Paired Tuscan columns frame both the main doors and the upper window, which is crowned by a papal cross.
+Adjacent to the main entrance, there is a smaller entrance with a small balcony, which the Bishop can use to address the congregation.

-During the Spanish civil war the Iglesia de Santa Cecilia was temporarily used as headquarters for Republican troops, so suffered less damage than other churches which were ransacked by socialist troops and many of the treasures spirited away or destroyed.
+During the Spanish Civil War, the Iglesia de Santa Cecilia was briefly used as headquarters for Republican troops.
+As a result, it suffered less damage than other churches that were ransacked by socialist troops, and many of their treasures were stolen or destroyed.

 Take a trip on the Wildside!
 Discover the wildlife and nature of Spain, its Natural and National Parks and find the top wildlife, activity and walking holiday companies.